 The City of Greater Dandenong Maternal and Child Health (MCH) Service is a free, confidential service providing child health and developmental checks, information, advice and support to families with young children from birth until 6 years of age.

 In addition to general nurse and midwife qualifications, Maternal and Child Health nurse have completed further studies in family, child and community health.
 Your nurse’s knowledge and skills are continually updated to ensure the parenting and child health information and advice provided to you is up to date.

-When should my child see the Maternal & Child Health Nurse?
+When should my child see the Maternal and Child Health Nurse?